 Another way to involve youth in the school health center is to develop peer-led programs such as peer health education and/or mentoring.
 These programs train students in one or more areas such as nutrition, substance abuse, or teen pregnancy.
-The health center oversees this training, provides the space and arranges the venues for youth to work with other students.
-It is

-At the Balboa Teen Health Clinic in San Francisco, the Youth Advisory Board (YAB) was created with the goal of educating other youth on their minor consent rights.
+The health center oversees this At the Balboa Teen Health Clinic in San Francisco, the Youth Advisory Board (YAB) was created with the goal of educating other youth on their minor consent rights.
 The YAB conducted a needs assessment in seven high schools assessing students' knowledge regarding minor consent rights and their opinions on school health.
 The YAB then presented their findings to the school district's Board of Education, urging them to pass a resolution incorporating minor consent education into San Francisco's high school health education curriculum.
 As a result of this process more youth became aware of the clinic and were referred by their peers for services.
 The youth presence made the clinic friendlier to youth and reinforced the perspective that youth were partners in the clinic with real responsibility, respect and the power to make change.